ychaouche/mailcop/README.md

 Requirements:

     You need to set auth_debug = yes in /etc/dovecot/conf.d/10-logging.conf
-    If you want to also monitor SASL attacks, you need to configure your SMTP server to use dovecot sor SASL authentication.
+    If you want to also monitor SASL attacks, you need to configure your SMTP server to use dovecot for SASL authentication.

 Stats :